 We know you’re probably a top candidate for outside scholarships.
-We encourage all our students to apply for outside scholarships and even have a list of some on our scholarship website.
+For this reason, we encourage you to apply for outside scholarships.
+We even have a list of some on our scholarship website.

-Receiving outside scholarships will likely affect the amount of need-based aid that you’ve been offered by Harvey Mudd College.
+Receiving outside scholarships will likely affect the amount of need-based aid that you are offered by Harvey Mudd College.
 It can help to reduce the amount of need-based student loans you’ll have to borrow or will reduce the amount of work you’ll be doing during the school year.
-While some of it may also affect your need-based Harvey Mudd College scholarship, it also helps keep the cost of borrowing and working to a minimum.
+While some of it may also affect your need-based Harvey Mudd College grant, it also helps keep the cost of borrowing and working to a minimum.
 Please notify us as soon as possible of any outside scholarships or awards you’ve received so we can explain how it will be incorporated into your Financial Aid Award Letter.
+The

 The truth about loans is that we don’t like them any more than you do.
 We wish we had enough scholarship funding that we wouldn’t have to offer them.
 But, since most schools don’t, student loans are a necessary part of college financing for most financial aid recipients.

 While it may seem daunting at first, consider all the facts about student loans.
-They are an excellent way to start a good credit rating for future purchases (your first new car or home or yacht) and they are a low cost alternative to paying college costs in a four-year period.
+They are an excellent way to build a good credit rating for future purchases (your first new car or home or yacht) and they are a low-cost alternative to paying college costs in a four-year period.
 Remember, the best investment is an investment in your future!